JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-05-14-xlmroberta_embeddings_xlm_roberta_base_uk_3_0.md

 ## Description

-Pretrained XLMRoBERTa Embeddings model, uploaded to Hugging Face, adapted and imported into Spark NLP. `xlm-roberta-base-uk` is a Ukrainian model orginally trained by `ukr-models`.
+Pretrained XLMRoBERTa Embeddings model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `xlm-roberta-base-uk` is a Ukrainian model orginally trained by `ukr-models`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>